srvk/eesen/README.md

 # Key Components

 Eesen contains 3 key components to enable end-to-end ASR:
-* **Acoustic Model** -- Bi-directional RNNs with LSTM units
+* **Acoustic Model** -- Bi-directional RNNs with LSTM units.
 * **Training**       -- [Connectionist temporal classification (CTC)](http://www.machinelearning.org/proceedings/icml2006/047_Connectionist_Tempor.pdf) as the training objective.
-* **Decoding**       -- A principled decoding approach based on Weighted Finite-State Transducers (WFST).
+* **Decoding**       -- A principled decoding approach based on Weighted Finite-State Transducers (WFSTs).

 # Highlights of Eesen

 * The WFST-based decoding approach can incorporate lexicons and language models into CTC decoding in an effective and efficient way.
 * GPU implementation of RNN model training and CTC learning.
 * Multiple utterances are processed in parallel for training speed-up.
-* Inherites Kaldi's programming stype.
-Very convenient to implement new modules.
+* Inherits Kaldi's programming stype.
+Convenient to implement new modules.
 * Eesen's close connection with Kaldi makes the end-to-end systems directly comparable to Kaldi's hybrid HMM/DNN systems.
 * Fully-fledged [example setups](https://github.com/yajiemiao/eesen/tree/master/asr_egs) to demonstrate end-to-end system building, with both phonemes and characters as labels.